splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-phantom-integration-guide.rst

 team, processes and tools together.

-The Splunk On-Call (formerly VictorOps) integration with Phantom makes use of our REST API and requires that you’ve implemented Phantom in your environment.
+The Splunk On-Call (formerly VictorOps) integration with Phantom makes use of our REST API and requires that you've implemented Phantom in your environment.
 The following is a brief walkthrough on how to enable and configure the integration.